SoftInstigate/ermes-mail/README.md

 ## Examples

-### Send a test email message to MailHog
+### Send a test email message to MailHog via cli

-To test the sending of e-mails, we suggest using a local SMTP mock server like [MailHog](https://github.com/mailhog/MailHog).
+To test the sending of e-mails via comand line, we suggest running a local SMTP mock server like [MailHog](https://github.com/mailhog/MailHog).
 Please look [here](https://github.com/mailhog/MailHog#installation) for MailHogs's installation instructions.

 After executing MailHog (usually with the `MailHog` command) you can send your first HTML email message to `localhost` with ErmesEmail: